MonmaNobuaki/dcimg2btf/README.md

 # dcimg2btf
-This is a script to convert files in the dcimg format from Hamamatsu Photonics to the btf format.
+This is a script to convert the .dcimg files format from Hamamatsu Photonics to the btf format.

 The dcimg format is a format that allows for fast writing, but it cannot be loaded in programs such as Fiji.
 Therefore, it was necessary to convert it to the more manageable btf format, and I implemented code to directly convert dcimg format to btf format.
 The conversion speed has been improved with some optimizations.